LittleFox94/lf-os_amd64/util/gsp/README.md

 updated twice for every single instruction executed after the start symbol.
 This bubbles through X server to your window manager and maybe even your compositor.
 My work computer (Thinkpad P52, 16GB RAM, i7-8850H (6 cores + HT)) was barely
 usable while the profiling was running.
+You may want to use `-display none` for QEMU and `-S` for `gsp-trace` to stop automatically on a given symbol.

 ## License